It's true when people online and in colleges and universities in the west say that "Communism has never been tried".

 The gross number that is estimated for the totality of people who were murdered, starved or just died thanks to Communism being implemented in their country, is around 100 million people.

-But all of this "history" and "facts" won't deter people, mainly young people online and in western university campuses, to say Communism has never been tried, and if it's tried it will definitely work.
+But all of this history and facts won't deter people, mainly young impressianble people online and in western university campuses who never been to a Communist country in their lives, to say that Communism has never been tried, and if it's tried just one more time it will definitely work this time.

 "The Black Book of Communism."